MicrosoftDocs/VBA-Docs/api/Office.Font2.BaselineOffset.md

 # Font2.BaselineOffset property (Office)

-Gets or sets a value specifying the horizontaol offset of the selected font.
+Gets or sets a value specifying the horizontal offset of the selected font.
 Read/write.

 ## Syntax